 Every day we hear about new power outages, rolling blackouts, and increased utility costs.
 This is prompting a lot of people to start thinking differently about how they’re preparing for an emergency situation.

 The other day I pulled my old gas generator out of the basement to get it running.
-When I opened the garage door and saw a downpour outside, I thought to myself, “can I run a generator in the rain”?
+When I opened the garage door and saw a downpour outside, I thought to myself, “Can I run a generator in the rain”?

 Maybe not a complete downpour, but what about a light drizzle?